MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 Starting on June 1, 2023, management of unused apps, unused credentials, and expiring credentials is only available to app governance customers with Microsoft Entra Workload Identities Premium.

-For more information, see [What are workload identities?](/azure/active-directory/workload-identities/workload-identities-overview)
+For more information, see [Secure apps with app hygiene features](app-governance-secure-apps-app-hygiene-features.md) and [What are workload identities?](/azure/active-directory/workload-identities/workload-identities-overview).

 ## App governance March 2023 release